Doctor of Nursing Practice (DNP)

 Program Director

-- Apply principles of improvement science to evaluate care quality and safety to design system improvements and health policies that minimize the risk of harm to patients and providers for system effectiveness.
+- Apply improvement science and advanced analytic methods to evaluate care processes, design system‑level quality and safety initiatives, and influence organizational policies that minimize risk and enhance outcomes.
 (Domain 5)

 Our program is designed for registered nurses with a baccalaureate degree in nursing and is offered using an on-site, executive cohort model.
 Throughout the program, doctoral students will develop the foundational, clinical, organizational, systems, and leadership skills necessary for transforming healthcare delivery and improving outcomes for selected vulnerable patients and populations.
 Through the development of a selected DNP project and participation in DNP residencies, students may pursue study in various areas of clinical inquiry.